olsonbg/TraceHBonds/README.md

 ## <a name="neighborhist"></a>Neighbor Distance in chains (--neighborhist)

-The [neighborhist](#neighborhist-t) option calculates the distance between non-hydrogen atoms in the hydrogen bond chains.
+The [--neighborhist](#neighborhist-t) option calculates the distance between non-hydrogen atoms in the hydrogen bond chains.
 For a chain consisting of only oxygen and hydrogen atoms, this would calculate the neighbor distances between oxygen atoms in the chain.

 ### <a name="neighborhist-files"></a>Files Created